 If you want to invest in a massage gun, the best brands to know are Theragun and Hypervolt.
 The lower you go in price, the more you will sacrifice in quality.
 That being said, if you’re looking for the best low-priced Theragun alternatives available, keep reading for the most popular products.

+Theragun makes the best massage guns for sale in 2020, but you have to pay a higher price for premium quality.
 If you can afford the high ticket price tag, this powerful massage gun from trusted brand Theragun is scientifically-calibrated to give you a deep tissue massage that’s worth every penny.
-The foam heads deliver 40 pounds of force to relieve muscle soreness and speed up your warm-up and recovery.
-This premium massage gun has a long-lasting Japanese motor and is trusted by pro athletes worldwide.
-While there are now more advanced Theragun massagers for sale, the G3 is an affordable model that still delivers a powerful massage.
-The high-quality Japanese motor will outlast other budget massage guns, even if the 60-minute battery life isn’t that impressive.
+The foam heads deliver 30 pounds of force to relieve muscle soreness and speed up your warm-up and recovery.
+This premium massage gun has a long-lasting and quiet motor that’s trusted by pro athletes worldwide.
+However, in addition to delivering targeted relief and a long-lasting battery, the Theragun Prime also boasts a user-friendly app and LED screen.

 Cons: More costly than other massage guns.
-This is from an older generation of Theragun devices.
+No adjustable arm.

 4. Exerscribe Vybe Pro Massage Gun